Stewed Green Peas

 Bring to a soft boil and turn the heat down to simmer.

 Cover the pan and simmer until soft.
-Remove the lid, stir while adding water if needed.
+Remove the lid, stir while adding water.

-We should all include more legumes in our diet.
-Legumes are lean and loaded with nutrition.
+We all might benefit from adding more legumes to our diet.
+Green split peas are tasty, lean, and loaded with nutrition.

 God Middag!
 This is a Norwegian greeting used before eating your dinner.
-The translation is Enjoy Dinner or as it is said in French, Bon Appetite!
+The translation is Enjoy Dinner, or as it is said in French, Bon Appétit!

 Green Peas